pavelkomarov/pavelkomarov.github.io/README.md

 - `_config.yaml` contains basic Jekyll configuration.
 - `_data/template.yaml` contains some variables accessible via `site.data.whatever` for use by the theme.
 - `_includes` contains pieces of html and markdown that can be reused throughout the site, like the header and footer.
 - `_layouts` contains overarching structures to be used by pages.
-These make use of components from \_includes.
+These make use of components from `_includes`.
-- `_sass` contains theme-specific formatting files.
-- `projects\_posts` contains files named `YEAR-MO-DAY-title.md` which constitute project descriptions.
+- `projects/_posts` contains files named `YEAR-MO-DAY-title.md` which constitute project descriptions.
 - `_pages` contains, well, pages of the site that are not the home page or posts
-- `_assets` contains things like pictures that I need to reference elsewhere.
+- `assets` contains things like pictures that I need to reference elsewhere.
+- `theme` is where I have tried to put all the messy theme-specific css, scss, fonts, and javascript.

 ## Installation
 1. `sudo apt-get install ruby ruby-dev build-essential` if you do not have them already